medikoo/code-file-nav/README.md

   - Prompts you for a new folder name and attempt to create a new folder
 - `> Rename`
   - Allows you to select a file or folder to rename
+- `> Duplicate`
+  - Allows you to select a file or folder to duplicate in the current folder
 - `> Copy`
   - Allows you to select a file or folder to copy
 - `> Cut`